NecsusECS/Necsus/README.md

 #### Queries with Pointers

-If you want to looping through a set of entities and update the values of their components, the most efficient mechanism available is to update those values in place.
+If you want to loop through a set of entities and update the values of their components, the most efficient mechanism available is to update those values in place.
 This is accomplished by requested pointers when doing a query:

 ```nim
 import necsus